systamfi/.github/.github/ISSUE_TEMPLATE/bug_report.md

 **Steps to reproduce**

-How to reproduce the bug:
+Explain how to reproduce the issue, step by step: